vaultit/qvarn-mr/README.rst

     instance = instance-name

 In this configuration file you need to specify connection parameters for the Qvarn.
-Also you need to specify qvarnmr instance name.
+Also you need to specify qvarnmr **instance name**.
 This name will be used to know which notification handlers to use.
 There can be multiple qvarnmr instances running, each processing different handlers.
 In order to distinguish between these qvarnmr instances, instance name is used.

-Probably it's a good idea to use project domain name as instance name.
-But basically it can be anything, just make sure, that two instances does not have the same name, because then each will steal notifications from one another.
+Probably it's a good idea to use project name as **instance name**.
+Because if multiple projects will run on the same Qvarn database instance, then they will not steal notifications from each other.

 ``-f`` stands for *forever*.